cockpit-project/cockpit/doc/protocol.md

 Payload: http-stream2
 ---------------------

-This channel replesents a single HTTP request and response.
+This channel represents a single HTTP request and response.
 The request HTTP headers are sent in the "open" message, and response headers are returned in a "response" control message.